MAKE YOUR FREE Tenancy Agreement

 -

-rented to 5 or more (unrelated) people
+rented to five or more (unrelated) people

 -

-the tenants share toilet, bathroom or kitchen facilities, and
+the tenants share toilet, bathroom, or kitchen facilities, and

 -